 The Company has a significant investment portfolio consisting primarily of listed equity securities and derivatives.
-As at 30 June 2021, the values of these financial assets and financial liabilities were \$159,787,374 and \$8,319, which represented 87% and 1%, of the total assets and total liabilities respectively of the Company.
+As at 30 June 2022, the values of these financial assets were \$97,376,960, which represented 77% of the total assets of the Company.

-As detailed in the Company's accounting policy, described in Note 2(b) of the financial report, these financial assets and financial liabilities are recognised at fair value through profit or loss in accordance with Australian Accounting Standards.
+As disclosed in the Company's accounting policy Note 2(b) to the financial statements, these financial assets are recognised at fair value through profit or loss in accordance with Australian Accounting Standards.

-Pricing, exchange rates and other market drivers can have a significant impact on the value of these financial assets and financial liabilities, and the financial report.
+Pricing, exchange rates and other market drivers can have a significant impact on the value of these financial assets and the financial report.
 Accordingly, existence and valuation of the investment portfolio was considered a key audit matter.